 First, words that follow this pattern tend to focus on motion or change: swift, sweep, swoop, swell, swing, etc. The most revealing word in this cluster though, comes from German.
 In German, schwanger means “pregnant.”
 So now we are dealing with a linguistic complex that includes both the sense of “hollowness,” as well as the sense of movement, growth and “becoming.”

 This is the key to the concept of sunyata.
-The creation of “hollowness” isn’t done for it’s own sake and it is not the end goal.
+The “hollowness” being referred to doesn’t exist for it’s own sake and it is not the end goal.
 It is a means to an end.
-One creates “hollowness” within by removing the mental and emotional underbrush that hinders our progress and creates space for something to grow and take shape.
+One creates “hollowness” within oneself by removing the mental and emotional underbrush that hinders our progress.
+This then creates space for something to grow and take shape.

 One might ask what it is that is being allowed to grow and I believe the answer is suggested by another PIE root in our complex, *s(w)e, which is connected to the word sui in Latin.
 In English, this became “self.”
 This interpretation may seem counterintuitive and inappropriately Jungian, but there is support for it in the Tibetan tradition.

-In The Essence of Tibetan Buddhism by Lama Thubten Yeshe, he discusses realizing sunyata as the “way you break down the gross concepts of ego and eradicate the self-pitying image of yourself” (p.
+In The Essence of Tibetan Buddhism by Lama Thubten Yeshe, the author defines sunyata as the “way you break down the gross concepts of ego and eradicate the self-pitying image of yourself” (p.
 34) that arise from being overly focused on attachment.
 He then later makes the revealing comment that “The Buddha is within; that’s where we should seek” (p.
 41).